oscarmlage/mastodon-importer/README.md

 A simple script to start playing with mastodon importing toots.
 It's just a startpoint because it's not fully usable yet.

-It uses a `sample.json` file as input (you can get this file in your mastodon instance server, under settings + export information).
+It uses a `sample.json` file as input (you can get this file in your mastodon instance server, under preferences + export information).

+## Warning

+As said, it's not fully usable yet, it's a WIP (for now it's not looping over all the json data, it just creates a hello world in the account with id=1), but it could be a good startpoint if you need a tool like this.

 ## Guidelines

 * Get your `sample.json` from your mastodon instance server
-    * Prefrences
+    * Preferences
     * Import and Export
     * Request your data
     * Extract the zip and get the `outbox.json`